 flatpak install flathub com.nextcloud.desktopclient.nextcloud -y

-Initiating Nextcloud Desktop on Ubuntu via GUI Path or CLI Commands
+Initiating Nextcloud Desktop via GUI Path or CLI Commands

-After successfully installing the Nextcloud Desktop Client, it’s time to put it to use.
-The application can be started through various methods, depending on your preference for using the command-line interface (CLI) or a graphical user interface (GUI).
+After successfully installing the Nextcloud Desktop Client, it’s time to use it.
+The application can be started using various methods, depending on your preference for the command-line interface (CLI) or a graphical user interface (GUI).

 CLI Methods for Launching the Nextcloud Desktop Application

 The Nextcloud Desktop Client can be quickly launched using the command-line interface.
-Depending on your installation method, the commands may vary.
+The commands may vary depending on your installation method.

 For users who installed the application via the APT package manager or the Nextcloud Development PPA, launch the Nextcloud Desktop Client using the following command: